boltops-tools/ufo-docs/_docs/features/https-ssl-support.md

 For the certificate arn, you will need to create a certificate with AWS ACM.
 To do so, you can follow these instructions: [Request a Public Certificate
 ](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html)

 The protocol will be HTTP or HTTPS for Application Load Balancers and TCP or TLS for Network Load Balancers.
-Ufo will infer the correct value, so you don't have to configure the protocol manually.
+UFO will infer the correct value, so you don't have to configure the protocol manually.